-Close the [CARD HDMI] cover and then return the frame to its original position.
+Close the memory card slot cover and then return the frame to its original position.

-- Never insert anything besides a supported memory card (page 27) into the memory card slot - Should water or any foreign object ever get into the card slot, immediately turn off the camera, and contact your retailer or nearest CASIO authorized service center.
+- Never insert anything besides a supported memory card (page 25) into the memory card slot. - Should water or any foreign object ever get into the card slot, immediately turn off the camera, and contact your retailer or nearest CASIO authorized service center.